 The JEE syllabus for mathematics broadly consists of the following six topics:

-4. Algebra: This unit is quite interesting and certain important topics like Logarithms, Matrices and Determinants and Quadratic Equations are quite easy to understand and are among the favourites for many students.
-Several times in JEE Mains and Advanced there were few questions from Complex Number merged with the vectors.
-In JEE Advanced, you can expect a passage type question from matrices and determinants and it might be the easiest one to answer.
+4. Algebra: This unit is quite interesting and certain important topics like Logarithms, Matrices, and Determinants, and Quadratic Equations are quite easy to understand and are among the favourites for many students.
+Several times in JEE Main and Advanced there were few questions from Complex Number merged with the vectors.
+In JEE Advanced, you can expect a passage-type question from matrices and determinants and it might be the easiest one to answer.
 You can also expect a few conceptual questions from Permutations and Combinations.
 Formula-based questions are generally asked from Sequence and Series and Binomial Theorem.
 Therefore, by avoiding silly mistakes you could easily score good marks from this portion.

-Now, let’s take a look at JEE Mathematics section 2017 that includes important topics for JEE Mains (Paper 1) and JEE Advanced (Paper 1 and 2).
+Now, let’s take a look at JEE Mathematics section 2019 that includes important topics for JEE Main (Paper 1) and JEE Advanced (Paper 1 and 2).

 The maths section in JEE Main 2019 exam had questions that were set on a moderate level.
 However, this section had problems that needed calculations and candidates found that it took a longer time than usual to solve all the questions.
-On breaking up the number of questions and the topics they were based on, algebra had 9 questions, coordinate geometry had 8 questions, calculus had 9 questions and there 4 questions as from probability, mathematical reasoning and statistics respectively.
+On breaking up the number of questions and the topics they were based on, algebra had 9 questions, coordinate geometry had 8 questions, calculus had 9 questions, and there were 4 questions from probability, mathematical reasoning, and statistics respectively.
 In terms of difficulty, 4 questions were difficult, 13 were on a moderate level and another 13 questions were easy.